-From their customer support, to their higher payouts to artists and the more valuable extras that come with the service – they’re just the better option.
+From their customer support, to their higher payouts to artists and the more valuable extras that come with the service, and now with their better pricing – they’re just the best option when choosing between the two.
 And that’s why they’re our #1 recommended service when it comes to independent music distribution services.

-Oh, by the way, we’ve partnered with TuneCore to give you a 20% discount on your first release!
+Oh, by the way, we’ve partnered with them!
 So take advantage and get your music out there into the world today!

 If you have music that’s ready to be released, I highly recommend you use TuneCore to do it – they’re an affordable way to release unlimited music to Spotify, Apple Music, Tidal and more!